akaigraham/KC-House-Price-Regression/README.md

 #### Question 1 - Current KC Housing Market & Discussion of Distributions
  - bathrooms: appears to be categorical with the majority of entries falling between 0.5 and 3 bathrooms. there are a number of outliers to the right, with one entry having 8 bedrooms.
 Room to clean these outliers up after the baseline model is generated.
 Summary stats presented above, shows a median of 2.25 bathrooms, and a standard deviation of just over 0.75 bathrooms
  - bedrooms: appears to be categorical with the majority of entries having 1 to 4 bedrooms.
-Significant oulier with one entry having 33 bedrooms.
+Significant outlier with one entry having 33 bedrooms.
 Median number of bedrooms is 3, with a standard deviation of just under 1 bedroom
  - condition: appears categorical, max of 5, median of 3 - - looks like the majority are condition ratings of 3 and 4.  standard deviation of 0.65 (just over half one condition rating)
  - day_sold: appears to be categorical.
 Looks like there is no deviation other than near the beginning of the month (day 1) and the middle of the month (day ~20) showing more houses sold near these days than on others
  - floors: categorical with a significant falloff after 2 floors